-Sex represents a mirror which reveals the characters of the defeated narrators when they resort to narrate stories of men with women as a catharsis and escape from the trauma of war which defeated the society as a whole, and claimed a lot of victims.
-Because of the large number of deaths, Asmahan reopened her sewing machine to sew burial shrouds for women (Suboh, p.
-118).
-Sex in the novel is the preoccupation of the defeated popular classes.
+Sex represents a mirror, which reveals the characters of the defeated narrators when they resort to narrate stories of men with women as a source of catharsis and escape from the trauma of war, which defeated the society as a whole and claimed many victims.
+Because of the large number of deaths, Asmahan reopened her sewing machine to sew burial shrouds for women.
+Sex in the novel is constructed as the preoccupation of the defeated popular classes.
 It illustrates the alienation of the body and the defeat of the spirit.
 It is also a testimony to the repression of women and violation of their body.
-Sex was practiced in social chaos away from affection, love and marriage.
+Sex was practiced in times of social chaos away from affection, love and marriage.
 This is what happened to Ibtissam and Karim.
 He abandoned her after having sex with her.
-He got married with his relative from Brazil who asked Mariam: “Do men differentiate between love and marriage in our country, between the body and the spirit of women?
+He got married to his relative from Brazil who asked Mariam: “Do men differentiate between love and marriage in our country, between the body and the spirit of women?
 Between the female and love, or even between the female and her body.
-(Suboh 101).

 Sex in this novel has other implications.
 It represents a code and a way for women to discover their bodies.
-Moreover, it represents a signal of their alienation, and an evidence of the brutality and bestiality of men in devouring their bodies like a piece of meat.
+Moreover, it represents a sign of their alienation, and is evidence of the brutality and bestiality of men in devouring their bodies like a piece of meat.
 This estrangement and disaffection was felt by the defeated Mariam while having sex with Mustapha in his house: “Mustapha returned the alienation of my body to me while he was taking off my cloth.
-My body looked like a piece of meat in front of me when he continued biting it by his mouth like a dog when he bits his food (Suboh, 56).
-Men in this retrograded society reduced women only to their bodies and age.
-Mustapha betrayed Mariam with a small young woman with a blond hair in the Gondola Café.
-She was shocked from his answer when she discovered this and admonished him for his unfaithfulness.
-He said that he will not marry her because she is old, while she was only 28 years old: “His answer landed like a thunderbolt on my head.
-Am I old”?
-(Suboh 2002, 60).
-Mariam was a victim of abuse and repression of many men.
+My body looked like a piece of meat in front of me when he continued biting it by his mouth like a dog when he bits his food” .
+Men in this society reduced women to their physical bodies.
+Mustapha betrayed Mariam with a small younger blond woman in the Gondola Café.
+She was shocked when she discovered this and admonished him for his unfaithfulness.
+He said that he will not marry her because she is too old, while she was only 28 years old: “His answer landed like a thunderbolt on my head.
+Am I old?”.
+In the text Mariam was the victim of abuse and repression of many men.
 In addition to Mustapha, Abass the married man exploited her and had sex with her.
 Moreover, her repressive father used to beat her and beat her mother.
-Because of her defeat and social alienation she was forced to get married with Amin who was rejected by her 25 years ago.
+Because of her defeat and social alienation, she was forced marry Amin, who she rejected 25 years ago.

-We can conclude that the rest of women were shadows and mirrors for the personality of the defeated Mariam politically and emotionally, due to opportunism of men and their repression.
+We can conclude that the rest of the women were shadows and mirrors of the defeated Mariam politically and emotionally, due to the opportunism of men and their repression.
 In fact, the repression of women in the Lebanese society by men stems from their political defeat.
-They are replicas of the typical Arab male character since the Abbasid period as it was represented by the Caliphate Harun ar-Rashid (763-809).
+They are replicas of the typical Arab male character since the Abbasid period as it was represented by the Caliphate in Harun ar-Rashid.

-2. The Palestinian Feminist Novel: 2.1.
+2. The Palestinian Feminist Novel 2.1.
 Shocking Erotica and Sisyphean Suffering.